ledinhquang1997/geekstudio/README.md

 ### Lombok

 * What is lombok?

+  Lombok is the tool help us to avoid repetitve code.
+It automatically generate code if we annotate the class its annotations.

 * Implement a POJO class with lombok.
+  Put lombok annotations above class declaration

+  @Getter: Generate getter
+  @Setter: Generate setter
+  @NoArgsConstructor: generate constructor with no param
+  @AllArgsConstructor: generate constructor with all params
+  @Slf4j: generate logger field
+  ...

 * Logging with lombok

+  Use @Slf4j and use log.info()

 * Using `@Cleanup`

 ### JDBC